asarelcastellanos/BLOCKTALK/README.md

 This was the base that was used to by all the teams during the Snap Academies 2022.

+## Acknowledgements

+Huge shoutout to the [Snap Engineering Academy 2022 Teaching Team](https://github.com/orgs/Snap-Engineering-Academy-2022/teams/teaching-team)

+The base was built with knowledge and inspiration from this [React Native Activity](https://github.com/Snap-Engineering-Academy-2022/chapsnat_2022)

 ## Mobile Screenshots (Taken on iPhone 12 Pro)
 [Screenshots](https://github.com/asarelcastellanos/BLOCKTALK/blob/base/SCREENSHOTS.md)